Milestone-Proposal:Parametron, 1954

 References

-[Remarks] This Reference [1] is a Pair with the next Reference [2].
+[Remarks] This Reference [1] is a pair with the next Reference [2].
 Reference [1] is the main text, and Reference [2] is the explanatory diagram.

 Media:Takahashi_19540129_1.pdf

-[Remarks] This Reference [2] is a Pair with the above Reference [1].
+[Remarks] This Reference [2] is a pair with the above Reference [1].
 Reference [1] is the main text, and Reference [2] is the explanatory diagram.

 Media:Takahashi_19540129_2.pdf

-[3] Hidetoshi Takahashi, Eiichi Goto: "Counting Circuits of Parametrons", Technical Committee on Electronic Computers of the Institute of Telecommunications, September 1955.
+[3] Hidetosi Takahasi, Eiichi Goto: "Counting Circuits of Parametrons", Technical Committee on Electronic Computers of the Institute of Telecommunications, September 1955.
 (In Japanese).

 Abstract: Parametrons are typically designed as two-terminal elements